turingschool/portfolios/students/1808-back/Geoff-Adebonojo/20181107-geoff-adebonojo-B2.md

 ## ActiveRecord Obstacle Course
 Link: https://github.com/geoffreyadebonojo/activerecord-obstacle-course

 I don't think the active record obstacle course was a good measure of what we learned, not was it an effective way to learn it.
-I found it to be an onerous distraction.
+I found it to be an onerous distraction, but it's probably just that my learning style disagrees with the style of the activity.
+I felt little connection between the actual skills needed to use ActiveRecord in an application and the way it was being used i the obstacle course.

 ## Projects

 The final solo project wasn't all that enjoyable.
 There wasn't very much time to get into it, and little room for making personal contributions.
+Having worked for ten days on our own version of the project, I was ready for something with more opportunity for control over design and implementation.

 I learned the overall architecture of a Rails app.
 Understanding the responsibilities of MVC, specifically the logic each part is responsible for.

-How to collaborate with a team, and how to be flexible about the contributions I make.
+I learned how to collaborate with a team, and how to be flexible about the contributions I make.
+Team members tend to have overlapping skills.

 ## Community

 I announced the 3d printing posse.

-I feel as though focussing on the community weakens my learning.
-I don't have time for posses.
+I feel as though focussing on the community distracts from focus I need to put on my learning.
+I don't have time or inclination to participate posses because I feel like I'm always desperately behind schedule.
 I felt too frustrated with my work to want to be in the basement after hours.

 ## Self-Assessment Scores